catholicmelb/parish-handbook/docs/contents/4-property.md

 Prior to entering into any agreement with another organisation, the parish priest must consult with the PFC and maintain a record of their awareness of the expenditure to be incurred due to the lease proposal.

-While the permission of the Archbishop is not required, the **Lease application form (lessee)** **(document link to come)** should be completed and forwarded to the Executive Director Stewardship through the Property and Infrastructure Office.
+While the permission of the Archbishop is not required, the **[Lease application form (lessee)](https://camorgau.sharepoint.com/:b:/r/sites/PAH-Property/Shared%20Documents/PAH_Application%20form%20for%20lease%20of%20Parish%20Property.pdf?csf=1&web=1&e=EV0txb)** should be completed and forwarded to the Executive Director Stewardship through the Property and Infrastructure Office.

 No formal lease process should commence until the Property and Infrastructure Office has reviewed the proposal.
 Execution of lease agreements for parish tenancies is completed by the RCTC.